thomassuedbroecker/gitops-app-of-apps/README.md

 This is an example to setup [app an apps pattern for ArgoCD](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/).

-We using the basic setup of the blog post from ["Use Software Everywhere and IasCable to setup GitOps on a Red Hat OpenShift Cluster in a Virtual Private Cloud on IBM Cloud"](https://wp.me/paelj4-1tZ).
+We using the basic setup of the blog post from ["Use Software Everywhere and IasCable to setup GitOps on a Red Hat OpenShift Cluster in a Virtual Private Cloud on IBM Cloud"](https://wp.me/paelj4-1tZ) as our starting point.

-That means:
+That means we we following in place:

 * IBM Cloud is used
 * Red Hat OpenShift in a VPC is setup
 * Argo CD is setup and initial bootstap configured

-But in that example we don't use the configured bootstap resoures for Argo CD `repository`, `project` and `application`.
+But in that example we don't use the configured bootstap resoures for Argo CD `repository`, `project` and `application` provided by the [Software Everywhere](https://github.com/cloud-native-toolkit/software-everywhere) module called

 * We setup our own `"app-of-apps"` root application.